 Yeah def man.
 Like once I was playing and the guy after me was smashing it so I thought if I take my glasses off and walk out nobody will recognize me.
 That whole superman/Clarke Kent thing.
 But it didn’t work and it surprised me how many people still knew me!
-I mean they still play phantasy girl at my high school and I really like that.
-If that inspires just one kid living on the south side Chicago that’d be awesome man.
+I mean they still play ‘Phantasy Girl’ at my high school and I really like that.
+If that inspires just one kid living in South Side Chicago that’d be awesome man.

 Thanks for talking to us Felix, finally could you tell something we probably don’t know about you?

 I’m have a phobia of cats which people find amusing.
 I just don’t really like them.
-A few time we’ve had photo shoots and they’ve wanted to use a cat and I’ve been like no thanks!
+A few time we’ve had photo shoots and they’ve wanted to use a cat and I’ve been like ‘Hell no!’.
 Oh and I just wanna thank any fans reading man.
 The reason I wanted to come back hardcore is for you guys man.
-Peace
+Peace.

 For the latest news of all things Felix including release and tour dates head over to http://www.theefelixdahousecat.com/